Glorifying His name through wood products

 So does a woman have a right to do with her body as she wants?
 Well yes, under an atheistic, polytheistic, or even agnostic worldview, she could justify (the framework of justice here would be a little foggy) that she does, but she would be very hard pressed to say much else about anybody else’s individual rights wouldn’t she?
 If rights are purely idiosyncratic, you don’t have much moral standing to admonish anybody else on anything, since it’s their body their choice.
 Imagine the consequences of such a worldview?

 But does a woman or a man truly have the right (we’re not talking about creaturely freedom here like a choice) to do whatever they want with their body if God exists?
 No, at least not understood by many theistic followers.
 God, as understood by Christians and other theists, is believed to be the standard of moral agency and thus has clear moral commands and expectations of God’s human creatures which provide boundaries to which all of us are demanded (yet not constrained) to live within.
-Now we can and do break any moral obligations and duties laid on us by exercising free will, and we think through a myriad of reasons to justify our actions.
+Now we can and do break any moral obligations and duties laid on us by exercising free will, and we traverse through a myriad of reasons to justify our actions.
 In fact we are experts at excuses aren’t we?
 And we have done the same thing with abortion, justifying our actions by saying things like the baby wasn’t going to make it, the mom wasn’t going to make it, the mother was giving birth to a child from a rape scenario, the world is overpopulated, the mother couldn’t afford to give the child a good home, the baby would have been addicted to drugs, the mother wasn’t ready to be a mother, etc…And we justify it (or just spin it) by saying it’s a right, not a choice.

 So are there any reasons which would justify a woman to have an abortion?
 If God exists, it appears to be extremely difficult to find a scenario where a woman could justify aborting a child.
 Scenarios where the mother’s life would be at stake unless the child was terminated may supply us with an opportunity for a narrative of justification, but even those scenarios can prove tricky to argue against the true rightness and wrongness of an action.
 What is the objective we are trying to meet in this ethical dilemma?
 Sometimes there are no clear morally right choices, sometimes all we are dealt with are bad choices and we have to pick one.